Dancesport: Singapore athletes shine in opening day of SEA Games competition

 The pair also bagged bronze medals in the mixed Viennese Waltz and mixed Waltz events.

-There was also a bronze for Shannen Tan and Gary Tsan who competed in the mixed Pasadoble event.
-They also came in third in the mixed Grade A, mixed Jive and mixed Pasadoble event.
+There was also a bronze for Shannen Tan and Gary Tsan, who competed in the mixed Pasadoble event.

 In the men’s Breaking finals, Jeremy Sim finished third to claim a bronze medal.